-How does the zero-based budgeting process work?
+What is zero-based budgeting?
 It requires justifying each budget item's need or cost, while respecting strict policies and top-down targets set by the cost category owners.
 This level of detail allows for useful internal and external benchmarking.

 ZBB is an open and transparent way of creating a budget, resulting in important insights into consumption.
 Budgeting from zero each year helps to remove unnecessary cost and create a detailed forecast.
 Savings can be earmarked and assigned to activities that ultimately boost growth.VIEW THE REPORT [PDF]

-A zero-based budgeting process can, effectively, fuel growth by removing waste and freeing up capital that can then be turned to more lucrative activities.
-At its core then, zero-based budgeting is about agility.
-And getting companies to run in a more cost-efficient way to make them more competitive.
+A zero-based budgeting effort can fuel growth by removing waste and freeing up capital that can then be turned to more lucrative activities.
+At its core then, zero-based budgeting is about agility and getting companies to run in a more cost-efficient way to make them more competitive.
 Piecemeal approaches that focus on overhead and cost of goods sold is a common mistake that occurs during cost-cutting.

 These efforts only scratch the surface and risk causing the company to lose valuable, differentiating capabilities.
-Companies need to focus on their core goals; funds that are not working towards those goals should be shifted into activities that drive growth.
-Zero-based budgeting can help performance: It is a way to assist with driving growth.
-Indeed, without zero-based budgeting it's likely the money needed to grow just wouldn't be there.
+Companies need to focus on their core goals; funds that are not working toward those goals should be shifted into activities that drive growth.
+Indeed, without zero-based budgeting, it's likely the money needed to grow won’t be there.

 Achieving profitable and sustainable growth through zero-based budgeting hinges on a few things: having an effective blend of cultural change, business process improvement and technology deployment—underpinned by a deep understanding of industry dynamics.